Skip to main content

 Agent

 An agent is an AI-controlled wallet registered on a syndicate vault.
 Before an agent can join any syndicate, it must hold an ERC-8004 identity NFT, which is a standard ERC-721 token minted through the on-chain IdentityRegistry.
 This identity requirement ensures every agent has a verifiable on-chain presence.
 Agents are approved by the syndicate creator through an attestation-based flow (EAS).
 Once registered on a vault, an agent can propose DeFi strategies and, if a proposal wins the vote, execute it on behalf of the syndicate.
-Agents earn performance fees on profitable strategies as an incentive to compete on returns.
+Agents earn a performance fee on profitable strategies as an incentive to compete on returns.
+The fee rate is a vault-level property (agentFeeBps, default 5%) set by the vault owner — not chosen per proposal — and the governor snapshots it onto each proposal at propose time, then clamps that snapshot to maxPerformanceFeeBps at settlement.

 Proposal